Self-service password reset: Preference-based authentication

 password reset.
 The underlying insights are that preferences are stable over a long period of time, and are not publicly recorded.
 Their approach includes two phases---setup and authentication.
 During the setup, a user is asked to select items that they either like or dislike from several categories of items which are dynamically selected from a big candidate set and are presented to the user in a random order.
 During the authentication phase, users are asked to classify their preferences (like or dislike) for the selected items displayed to them in a random order.
 Jakobsson, Stolterman, Wetzel, and Yang evaluated the security of their approach by user experiments, user emulations, and attacker simulations.

 Email or phone based resets

-Many web based systems not using single sign on allow users to send a password reset link to their registered email address or phone number.
-However, many large social media platforms reveal a part of a user's email address and some of the phone number digits when using the 'forgotten password' function.
-Often the whole email address can be derived from this hint.
+Many web based systems that do not use Single sign-on allow users to send a password reset link to their registered e-mail address or phone number.
+Some social media platforms that allow logging in with a username reveal part of a user's email address or phone number when using the 'forgotten password' function.
+As a result, it is possible for attackers to guess a user's e-mail address using their username and the revealed parts of their e-mail address.